jxli0919/EECS553-Project/README.md

 # EECS553-Project
-Final project for EECS 553 Machine Learning at the University of Michigan.
+Final project for EECS 553 Machine Learning, Fall 2022.

+Project: Reproducibility Study of ”Learning Fast, Learning Slow”

+Reproduced from [Learning Fast, Learning Slow](https://github.com/NeurAI-Lab/CLS-ER), made some modifications.

+To reproduce the author’s results, we manually verified the results claimed.
+We ran their given code on the corresponding datasets and verified that the test accuracies were correct.
+We also searched for the optimal update rates and buffer size.
+We then constructed a sequential learning variation of the CIFAR‐100 dataset and compared the CLS‐ER model with the best baseline model.

 1. To reproduce the results in the original paper run the following python main.py --dataset <dataset> --model <model> --buffer_size <buffer_size> --load_best_args
 Examples: